KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 Viable, in this scope, means a record of consent that can be retained and used separately by both issuer (PI Controller) and recipient (PI Principal) as proof of consent.

 The term 'minimum' in the MVCR refers to the least amount of fields required to make a viable consent receipt  online.

 ### 2.1 Not In Scope
 The MVCR conformance profile is intended to provide flexibility for implementation and easier adoption by not having the burden of explicit legal compliance obligations for the implementor.
-The MVCR v1 is not to be used for specifying sensitive personal data as these requires explicit legal reference.
-(See Appendix A for sensitive personal data)
+The MVCR v1 is not to be used for specifying sensitive personal data as these requires explicit legal reference.  (see Appendix A for a summary of spec work in development)

-* The extensions for conformance to laws and to explicit consent are at various levels of spec review and testing by the WG.   (see conformance table Appendix A)
+* The extensions for conformance to sensitive PI laws and to standards  are at various levels of spec review and testing by the WG.  (see Appendix A for a summary of spec work in development)

-* v0.8 (this draft) meets the requirement of providing a baseline MVCR, while also enabling the development of a consistent 'consent framework' for personal data control.
+* v0.8 (this draft) meets the requirement of providing a baseline Consent Receipt, while also enabling the development of a consistent 'consent framework' for personal data control.

 ### 3. Notational Conventions for Conformance ###
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.rfc-editor.org/info/rfc2119).